-- (1) Intent: To establish areas for attached dwelling units on individual lots that promote a sense of community through the provision of shared amenities, such as parks, playgrounds, and pedestrianfriendly infrastructure. - (2) Use Regulations: Refer to Section K in Article IV. - (3) Area and Dimension Regulations:
+- (1) Intent: To establish areas for attached dwelling units on individual lots that promote a sense of community through the provision of shared amenities, such as parks, playgrounds, and pedestrian-friendly infrastructure. - (2) Use Regulations: Refer to Section K in Article IV. - (3) Area and Dimension Regulations:

-Minimum Minimum Lot Minin num Se tbacks Maximum Minimum Living Lot Area Width at Front Building Line Front Rear Each Side Height of Structure Area of Dwelling Unit 3,100 sq. ft.
+Minimum Minimum Lot Width Minimum Setbacks Maximum Minimum Living Lot Area at Front Building Line Front Rear Each Side Height of Structure Area of Dwelling Unit 3,100 sq. ft.
 24 ft 10 ft 40 ft (a) 35 ft 1,200 sq. ft.

-- a.
-Zero (0) ft for interior units and ten (10) ft for end units, and no closer than 12 feet (ft) from the district boundary. - (4) Parking, loading and garage regulations: - a.
-Where the regulations in this section conflict with Article VII: Off-Street Parking and Loading Regulations, the regulations in this section shall prevail. - b.
-All required parking shall be accessed at the rear of the units by an alley or common drive. - (5) Other regulations: - a.
-Supplemental Use Regulations, Article V. - b.
-District Development Criteria, Article VI. - c.
-Open Space, see Section M in Article VI. - d.
-No less than three (3) nor more than eight (8) dwelling units shall be located within a continuous building group. - e.
-Off-Street Parking and Loading Regulations, Article VII. - f.
-Signs, see Article V in Chapter 5 of the City of Homewood Code of Ordinances. - g.
-City of Homewood Subdivision Regulations. - h.
-An easement appurtenant shall be provided where individuals must cross private property for maintenance or repairs.
+- (a) Zero (0) ft for interior units and ten (10) ft for end units, and no closer than 12 feet (ft) from the district boundary. - (4) Parking, loading and garage regulations: - (a) Where the regulations in this Section conflict with Article VII: Off-Street Parking and Loading Regulations, the regulations in this Section shall prevail. - (b) All required parking shall be accessed at the rear of the units by an alley or common drive. - (5) Other regulations: - (a) Supplemental Use Regulations, Article V. - (b) District Development Criteria, Article VI. - (c) Open Space, see Section M in Article VI. - (d) No less than three (3) nor more than eight (8) dwelling units shall be located within a continuous building group. - (e) Off-Street Parking and Loading Regulations, Article VII.

+- (f) Signs, see Article X. - (g) City of Homewood Subdivision Regulations. - (h) An easement appurtenant shall be provided where individuals must cross private property for maintenance or repairs.